Quantum key distribution: Quantum key exchange

 A prepare-and-measure protocol is a fundamental technique used to establish a secure cryptographic key between two parties, commonly referred to as Alice and Bob.
 The parties exploit two communication channels: an insecure quantum channel and an authenticated classical channel.
-The quantum channel transmits signal states, which an eavesdropper usually has complete control over it.
+The quantum channel transmits signal states, which an eavesdropper usually has complete control over.
 As such, Alice prepares quantum states according to her basis and sends them through a quantum channel to Bob, who measures them to retrieve information from the transmitted state which they use to create a shared secret key.
 Later, Alice and Bob reveal a small sample of their data, and verify that Bob's measurement outcomes are indeed compatible or correlated with those prepared by Alice.
 If the measurements are compatible, it means the quantum states were undisturbed.
 However, if the measurements are not compatible, this suggests the presence of an eavesdropper and, depending on the level of error, the parties may abort the protocol.
 It is important to emphasize that the classical channel is authenticated.
-This allows Alice and Bob to be sure that they are talking only to each other and are noit being empersonated.
+This allows Alice and Bob to be sure that they are talking only to each other and are not being impersonated.
 As such the eavesdropper can only listen to the communication but cannot modify the messages being sent between Alice and Bob.
 Examples of prepare-and-measure protocols include the BB84, B92 and SARG04 protocols.